The Best of Beautiful Tahiti Discover Your Hidden Paradise

 Island-Hopping from Tahiti: Easy Escapes You Won’t Forget

 Tahiti is just the beginning.
 Just beyond its shoreline, a string of islands offers everything from dramatic peaks and quiet villages to world-famous lagoons.
 In fact, the variety between them is what makes island hopping here so rewarding.
 The best part?
 Many of these escapes are surprisingly easy to reach, whether you have a single day or a few extra nights to explore.
-Because of this, you can experience multiple islands without complicated travel plans.
+You can experience multiple islands without complicated travel plans.
+So, you can experience multiple islands without complicated travel plans.

 Moorea: The Perfect Day Trip Escape